camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/wls/chapters/01-bpm-platform/04-install-modules.html.md

 The camunda-oracle-weblogic-rar module is a JCA Resource Adapter providing the jobexecutor service to the camunda BPM platform.
 The camunda-oracle-weblogic-ear is a Java EE application providing the camunda BPM platform services.

 Both modules must be installed to your Oracle Weblogic Application Server in the correct order.
 You must first install the camunda-oracle-weblogic-rar module and then install the camunda-oracle-weblogic-ear module.
 The startup order is also important.
-It is required that the Resource Adapter starts before the EAR module.
+It is necessary that the Resource Adapter starts before the EAR module.